Ethan2541/bbrl_subspaces/docs/overview.md

 ### Scenario

 A scenario is a succession of tasks that all take place in the same [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) environment.
 The goal is to train the subspace to adapt to different configurations.
-As such, two different tasks shoud have different environment parameters.
+As such, two different tasks should have different environment parameters.
 Monotask scenarios are scenarios that only have one task, as opposed to multitask scenarios.

 Let's consider the [HalfCheetah](https://gymnasium.farama.org/environments/mujoco/half_cheetah/) environment where a 2-dimensional robot has to learn how to run forward.
 We define the following tasks: